Ed-VanDerSar/OOP-Java-CheatSheet/README.md

 }
 In this example, Dog and Cat override the makeSound() method of the Animal class to provide their own specific behavior.

 ## 4. Encapsulation :bookmark:

 Encapsulation is a fundamental concept of Object-Oriented Programming (OOP) in Java.
 It is the mechanism of wrapping the data (variables) and the code (methods) acting on the data into a single unit, usually a class.
 This helps to keep the data safe from outside interference and misuse.
-## 4. Encapsulation :bookmark:

-Encapsulation is a fundamental concept of Object-Oriented Programming (OOP) in Java.
-It is the mechanism of wrapping the data (variables) and the code (methods) acting on the data into a single unit, usually a class.
-This helps to keep the data safe from outside interference and misuse.